PhysicsBetterthanCs/CycleGAN/README.md

-# CycleGAN-PyTorch from scratch
+# CycleGAN-PyTorch from scratch(constructing)
 原论文：[Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/abs/1703.10593)

 ## 什么是[GAN](https://arxiv.org/pdf/1406.2661.pdf)?
 >
 >We propose a new framework for estimating generative models via an adversarial process, in which we simultaneously train two models:
-<<<<<<< HEAD
 >a generative model G that captures the data distribution, and a discriminative model D that estimates the probability that a sample
 > came from the training data rather than G.
 > The training procedure for G is to maximize the probability of D making a mistake.